 When the Green/Red LED is no longer lit, the generator is OFF.

 To restart, un-plug and re-plug [ POR Power Off Reset ]

 *DC Mode: [SWAP is the default mode and works much better ]

 If for some strange reason one wants to use DC output, press the programming button for over 5 seconds before doing anything else.

-*Doing so will also count as one button push in Manual Mode.
+*Doing so will also count as one button push in Programmed Mode.